+Reading Acceleration Machine works via hotkeys (keyboard shortcuts), and its interface is minimalist.
+However, the UI is clean, and even novice PC users would not have any difficulties learning how to use this program.
 Let’s take a closer look at what it can do.
-Reading Acceleration Machine works via hotkeys (keyboard shortcuts) and its interface is pretty minimalist.
-However, the UI is clean and even novice PC users would not have any difficulties learning how to use this program.
-You can use the program to learn vocabulary, view text files (it allows you to choose the file), proofread large files in a sequential manner, and even memorize texts by repeating them over and over again.

 The software also helps people become faster readers.
 The program can read and display text from plain text files (not Microsoft Word).
-If the documents contain lines that are separated by carriage returns, the software can display the lines randomly or in looping sections.
+If the documents contain lines separated by carriage returns, the software can display the lines randomly or in looping sections.

 Controlling the program is relatively simple.
-You just use a set of ‘ customizable ‘ keyboard shortcuts.
+You use a set of customizable keyboard shortcuts.
 Buttons and menu items are also present.
-You can hide the control panel and can change the color of the font, the font family, and even the color of the window.
+You can hide the control panel and change the font color, the font family, and even the window color.
 People with eye problems can customize the size and colors of the text for perfect reading.